dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 |PUT /api/todo/{id} | Update an existing item &nbsp; | To-do item | None |
 |DELETE /api/todo/{id} &nbsp; &nbsp; | Delete an item &nbsp; &nbsp; | None | None|

-The following diagram shows the basic design of the app.
+The following diagram shows the design of the app.

 ![The client is represented by a box on the left and submits a request and receives a response from the application, a box drawn on the right.
 Within the application box, three boxes represent the controller, the model, and the data access layer.
 The request comes into the application's controller, and read/write operations occur between the controller and the data access layer.
 The model is serialized and returned to the client in the response.](first-web-api/_static/architecture.png)

-* The client is whatever consumes the web api (mobile app, browser, etc.).
-This tutorial doesn't create a client.
-[Postman](https://www.getpostman.com/) or [curl](https://curl.haxx.se/docs/manpage.html) is used as the client to test the app.
+* The client is whatever calls the web API, such as a mobile app or a browser.
+For this tutorial you use [Postman](https://www.getpostman.com/), [curl](https://curl.haxx.se/docs/manpage.html), and jQuery (a browser) as the client.

-* A *model* is an object that represents the data in the app.
-In this case, the only model is a to-do item.
-Models are represented as C# classes, also known as **P**lain **O**ld **C**LR **O**bject (POCOs).
+* A *model* is a set of C# classes that represent the data that the app manages.
+The model for this app is a single `TodoItem` class.
-* A *controller* is an object that handles HTTP requests and creates the HTTP response.
+ * A *controller* is a C# class that handles HTTP requests and creates the HTTP response.
-* The app doesn't use a persistent database, it stores to-do items in an in-memory database.
+* A *data access layer* is code that retrieves and manipulates data in a database.
+The app that you create for the tutorial uses an in-memory database.

 ## Prerequisites